The Calculation of Force in Lattice Quantum Chromodynamics: Wilson fermion action with clover term

 where

 The above calculation shows that $B$ comes from the part of the fermion action

-and the derivative with respect to $\omega^{i}_{k,\rho}$ will insert $\text{i}T_i$ before $U_{k,\rho}$ and thus separate two vectors in $B$ as shown in (\ref{2018_7_26_9}).
-We can also understand the formula of $C$ in (\ref{2018_7_26_10}).
+and it's derivative with respect to $\omega^{i}_{k,\rho}$ will insert $\text{i}T_i$ before $U_{k,\rho}$ and thus separate two vectors in $B$ as shown in (\ref{18_7_26_9}).
+The formula of $C$ in (\ref{18_7_26_10}) can also be understand.

 The elements of non-diagonal part in Wilson fermion matrix are nonzero only for two neighbouring sites, and thus the even-odd precondition can be used, i.e., we first label all even sites and then the odd sites.
-Using these labelling of sites, the Wilson fermion matrix can be written as
+Using these labelling of sites, the Wilson fermion matrix in (\ref{18_7_17_2}) can be written as

-where $D_{eo} = -D_{oe}^\dagger $ and the matrix $D_{eo}$ has a form of (\ref{2018_7_17_4}), is defined on the even site (row) and odd site (column). $A_e(A_o)$ are the diagonal part $A$, which defined on the even (odd) sites.
+where $D_{eo} = -D_{oe}^\dagger $ and the matrix $D_{eo}$ has the form of (\ref{18_7_17_4}), which is defined on the even sites (rows) and odd sites (columns). $A_e(A_o)$ are the diagonal part $A$, which defined on the even (odd) sites.
 Introducing the Schur complement of $D$

 one has $\det D =\det M \det A_o$.
-The partition function in (\ref{2018_1_29_1}) can be written as
+The partition function in (\ref{18_1_29_1}) can be written as